-Corpus Christi is a city in the South of Texas.
+Corpus Christi is a city in South Texas.
 A lot of people wonder why we added it onto our itinerary; there were a few reasons – we had some friends there, we wanted to see where they had grown up, and we wanted to experience a little Texan life away from the main cities.
 We had no real idea what to expect, so we went in with an open mind.

 Fun facts: Corpus Christi means “body of Christ” in Latin, and is the eight most populous city in Texas, with around 320, 434 people.
 Thanks, Wikipedia.
 What we hadn’t really realised was that its proximity to the Gulf of Mexico gives it a very warm climate, so we were pretty thrilled to be able to walk around in our summer clothes and look at palm trees (remember, we had just been through a 6-month winter in Prague).

-After a beautiful reunion with our friends, T + R, we all went out to a seafood restaurant called Laguna Reef.
+After a beautiful reunion with our friends, Tim and Robin, we all went out to a seafood restaurant called Laguna Reef.
 As a coastal city, there’s an abundance of seafood there.
 We were a little dismayed by the use of plastic cups, straws and cutlery, but as we continue to travel around the US it seems that restaurants handing out disposable cups and cutlery seems to be the norm.
 As somebody who tends to stash plastic forks in my bag for re-use, telling myself I’ll find a use for them until I find crushed up tines hiding under my keys, I (Gwynnie) find this quite stressful.
 We currently have a stash of these in our car and have been carting around recyclable items in the hope of finding somewhere to take them – sadly, most people we speak to don’t seem to know where one can recycle plastic items.

 The seafood was good, although everything was deep-fried so it was a little difficult to truly appreciate the sea flavours!
 We shared a couple of platters, meaning we got to try crabs, gulf fish, shrimp, and also hushpuppies, which are sort of like falafel made with cornmeal.
 We also drank iced tea, which I’m told is quite the rage in Corpus.
 It’s still a ways off from competing with Thai iced tea, but it was good (and very sweet).